Day 9 – For freedom

-This was the commanded time when the high priest of Israel entered the Most Holy Place to symbolically sprinkle the blood of a spotless lamb and atone between Israel and God.
+This was the commanded time when the High Priest of Israel entered the Most Holy Place to symbolically sprinkle the blood of a spotless lamb on the Ark of the Covenant’s Mercy Seat

-Of course, we know and celebrate the Ultimate High Priest and the spotless Lamb is the Lord Jesus Christ, who shed His own blood on that cruel, angry, biting beam to rescue and redeem us, wash us clean of our sin, and give us God’s eternal promise that He will abide with us.
+That’s why we celebrate the Ultimate High Priest and the spotless Lamb – this Lord Jesus Christ – in this Atonement season of Tabernacles.
+He shed His own blood on that cruel, angry, biting beam to rescue and redeem us, wash us clean of our sin, and give us God’s eternal promise that He will abide with us.

 The congregation of the church at Galatia was a mixture of Gentiles and converted Jews.
 Many converts still kept the Mosaic Law.
 They insisted on the legalistic requirements – such as circumcision – as necessary components of inclusion in the family of God, even after the apostles had dealt with those matters.